top of page

 Seven Simple Tips to Control Soil Erosion

 Living on a steep hillside in the San Francisco Bay Area comes with its own set of challenges and rewards, especially from an environmental standpoint.
 From the breathtaking views to the unique ecosystems, hillside living offers an unparalleled connection to nature.
 However, it also presents challenges in terms of soil erosion, sedimentation in waterways, habitat degradation, forest land management and, in unfortunate cases, landslides.
-In this article, we look seven simple tips to contain and retain a steep hillside's soil.
+In this article, we look at seven simple tips to contain and retain a steep hillside's soil.

 Seven Practical Tips to Contain and Retain